 The Patagonia Baggies are just about as classic as it gets.
 These versatile shorts fit the part for everything from hiking and water sports to everyday use, and their fun designs and colorways make them a crowd favorite, year after year.
 The formula is very simple: The shorts feature an elastic waist with drawcord, two mesh-lined pockets (great for draining water), a key loop to secure valuables, and a 5-inch inseam (Patagonia also offers the Barely Baggies with a 2.5-in. inseam).
 Added up, you get a board-short-inspired aesthetic with the functionality of a hiking short, great for hot summer days and quick dips along the trail.
 And with a recent update, the Baggies are now built with Patagonia’s NetPlus fabric, which is made exclusively from recycled fishing nets.

-For years, the Baggies have been our short of choice for hot-weather hiking and guiding, namely due to their fun vibe and quick-drying design.
+For years, the Baggies have been our short of choice for hot-weather hiking, namely due to their fun vibe and quick-drying design.
 But we do have a few gripes, including storage, comfort, and fit.
-The hand pockets aren’t attached to the legs—meaning the contents can hang below the hem—and aside from the key loop, there’s no security for essentials like a wallet or phone (by contrast, The North Face’s similar Class V below has a rear zippered pocket).
-Further, the Baggies are a little stiff and tend to ride up around the crotch (we find that we’re often pulling ours down), and the elastic waistband isn’t as comfortable as sleeker designs like the Dynama/2 above.
+The hand pockets aren’t attached to the legs—meaning the contents can hang below the hem—and aside from the key loop, there’s no security for essentials like a wallet or phone (by contrast, The North Face’s similar Class V Pathfinder below has a rear zippered pocket).
+Further, the Baggies are a little stiff and tend to ride up around the crotch (we find that we’re often pulling ours down), and the elastic waistband isn’t as comfortable as sleeker designs like the Dynama above.
 And finally, fit can be difficult for women with hourglass shapes (the shorts are a pain to pull on and narrow in the hip region), although the newest version does offer some improvement with a higher rise.
 No short is perfect, and if the Baggie fits, it’s a wonderful and quick-drying companion for hot days both on the trail and in town.

 See the Patagonia Baggies Shorts

-Best Biker Short for Hiking
+Best High-Waisted Biker Shorts for Hiking

-Materials: 74% nylon, 26% spandex
+Materials: 81% nylon, 19% spandex

 Best of the Rest

-7. REI Co-op Sahara Bermuda ($60)
+8. REI Co-op Sahara Bermuda ($60)

 Materials: 96% nylon, 4% spandex